confluentinc/cli/README.md

 #### `New[Command]` Function
 Here, we create the actual Cobra top-level command `file`, specifying the syntax with `Use`, and a short description with `Short`.
 Then we initialize the command using `init`, a convention used in the CLI codebase.
 Since the CLI commands often require additional parameters, we use a wrapper around Cobra commands, in this case named `fileCommand`.

-For our command, the constructor needs to take a `Config` struct as a parameter. `Config` describes the configuration of the CLI, and is parsed from a file located by default at `~/.ccloud/config.json` for `ccloud` commands, and at `~/.confluent/config.json` for `confluent` commands.

 #### `init` Function
 Here, we add the subcommands, in this case just `show`.
 We specify the usage messages, number of arguments our command needs, and the function that will be executed when our command is run.
-Not that all `RunE` function must be intialized using `cmd` package's `NewCLIRunE` function, which handles the common logic for all CLI commands.
+Note that all `RunE` function must be intialized using `cmd` package's `NewCLIRunE` function, which handles the common logic for all CLI commands.
 #### Main (Work) Function
 This function is named after the verb component of the command, `show`.
 It does the "heavy" lifting by parsing the `<num-times>` arg, retrieving the filename, and either printing its name to the console, or returning an error if there's no filename set.